CrossFL2022/CrossFL2022/README.md

-# MLSys2022-FLworkshop
+# CrossFL2022

-This is the website for the FL workshop at MLSys2022.
+This is the website for the inter-disciplinary FL workshop at MLSys2022.